 White oak leaves are simple and alternately arranged on the stems.
 The length of the leaf is about 4 to 8.5 inches long and 2.75 to 4.5 inches (7.0–11.4 cm) wide.

-The flowering of post oak occurs in April – May month, male and female flowers come in the same tree.
+The flowering of post oak occurs in April – May month, and male and female flowers come from the same tree.
 The male flower is larger in size than the female flower.

 Live oak male flowers are green-hanging catkins and the flowers are about 3 – 4 inches (7.5–10 cm) long.

-Post oak fruits occur in September – October month, The acorns are 1.5–2 cm (0.59–0.79 in) long and are mature in their first summer.
+Post oak fruits occur from September to October month.
+The acorns are 1.5–2 cm (0.59–0.79 in) long and mature in their first summer.

 White oak fruits grow about 0.5 to 1 inch (13–25 mm) in length, falling in early October.
-The acorn is different from the others Oak’s because the cap of the acorn looks bubbly.
+The acorn is different from the other oak because the cap of the acorn looks bubbly.

 The young post oak bark is smooth and light brown, narrowly elevated near the oak tree.
 Gets darker and rougher over time.

-Live oak has dark to light grayish colored bark, thick and long-lasting.
+Live oak is dark to light grayish, thick, and long-lasting.
 It has also become dark and rough over time.

 The bark of white oak ranges from light gray to dark gray, sometimes it is also white.
 The bark of branches first in bright green, later red-green, and finally in light brown.